chhylp123/hifiasm/README.md

 outputs consist of:

 1. Haplotype-resolved raw [unitig][unitig] graph in [GFA][gfa] format
    (hifiasm.asm.r\_utg.gfa by default).
-This graph keeps all haplotype information
+This graph keeps all haplotype information.
 2. Haplotype-resolved processed [unitig][unitig] graph in [GFA][gfa] format
    without small bubbles (hifiasm.asm.p\_utg.gfa by default).
 Small bubbles might be caused by somatic mutations or noise in data, which are not the real haplotype information.